Undergraduate Catalog 2024-2025

 In the fall of 2016, the Kentucky College of Optometry (Pikeville, KY) welcomed their inaugural class.
 Through a Memorandum of Agreement between WKU and KYCO, qualified WKU students will have preferred admission status at KYCO.

-The courses listed below are required as prerequisites for all optometry schools.
+The courses listed below are required as prerequisites for most optometry schools.
 Each science course must be accompanied by its appropriate laboratory:

 BIOL 120